 My wife is wild about this extravagantly handsome, cool, ironic singer-songwriter.

-I think I’ve got it: Remedial Teddy.
-A one-time look at his career leading up to “Bella,” with lots of videos so you can cut through the hype and judge for yourselves.
+Let’s try this: remedial Teddy.
+A one-time look at his career leading up to “Bella,” his latest CD, with lots of videos so you can cut through the hype and judge for yourselves.

 From the beginning, his signature style has been self-deprecation, with despair lurking.
 Almost all of his songs are about romance: needing it, resenting the need, doing everything he can to screw it up, desperately trying to put the pieces back together.
-But don’t get the idea he’s Leonard Cohen, Jr. --- Teddy Thompson is the wittiest songwriter since Randy Newman, and it’s impossible to listen to his songs without joining him in the joke:
+Along the way, he’s the wittiest songwriter since Randy Newman, and it’s impossible to listen to his songs without joining him in the joke: